dopeychef/fotoshop/README.md

 * Open the prject folder in your python editor (Canopy)
 * Change the working directory to your projrct folder in Canopy

-* run the python file and it should show the manipulated image
+* run the test-fotoshop.py file and it should show the manipulated image

 * to get changes from git hub by your partner run the following command in your project folder
 ```